Amino acid: Zwitterions

 The common natural forms of amino acids have a zwitterionic structure, with \sNH3+ (\sNH2+\s in the case of proline) and \sCO2- functional groups attached to the same C atom, and are thus α-amino acids, and are the only ones found in proteins during translation in the ribosome.

-In aqueous solution at pH close to neutrality, amino acids exist as zwitterions, i.e. as dipolar ions with both NH3+ and CO2- in charged states, so the overall structure is NH3+\sCHR\sCO2-.
-At physiological pH the so-called "neutral forms" \sNH2\sCHR\sCO2H are not present to any measurable degree.
-Although the two charges in the zwitterion structure add up to zero it is misleading to call a species with a net charge of zero "uncharged".
+In aqueous solution at pH close to neutrality, amino acids are energetically favored in their zwitterionic form, with a deprotonated CO2- group and a protonated NH3+ group, because the high dielectric constant of water and its hydrogen-bonding network effectively stabilize separated charges.
+Thus, the overall structure is NH3+\sCHR\sCO2-, and the so-called "neutral forms" \sNH2\sCHR\sCO2H are not present to any measurable degree at physiological pH.
+A zwitterion has a net charge of zero, but because it contains both positively and negatively charged sites, it is misleading to describe it as "uncharged."

+In contrast, in low-dielectric hydrophobic environments such as organic solvents or cell membrane interiors, charge separation is poorly stabilized and proton transfer tends to yield a neutral form, while in the gas phase, where there is essentially no dielectric screening or solvation, spectroscopic and computational studies show that the lowest-energy structures of most amino acids are also neutral unless specific intramolecular interactions or stepwise hydration provide sufficient stabilization of the zwitterion.

 In strongly acidic conditions (pH below 3), the carboxylate group becomes protonated and the structure becomes an ammonio carboxylic acid, NH3+\sCHR\sCO2H.
 This is relevant for enzymes like pepsin that are active in acidic environments such as the mammalian stomach and lysosomes, but does not significantly apply to intracellular enzymes.
 In highly basic conditions (pH greater than 10, not normally seen in physiological conditions), the ammonio group is deprotonated to give NH2\sCHR\sCO2-.

 Although various definitions of acids and bases are used in chemistry, the only one that is useful for chemistry in aqueous solution is that of Brønsted: an acid is a species that can donate a proton to another species, and a base is one that can accept a proton.
 This criterion is used to label the groups in the above illustration.
 The carboxylate side chains of aspartate and glutamate residues are the principal Brønsted bases in proteins.
 Likewise, lysine, tyrosine and cysteine will typically act as a Brønsted acid.
 Histidine under these conditions can act both as a Brønsted acid and a base.